 How to visit?
-You can take an organized day trip from Medellín (2 hours one way) with several tour operators.
-If you have more time to spend, you can travel to Guatapé by yourself from the Terminal de Transporte Norte.
-Stay overnight and leave the next day early morning, by local tuk tuk or foot towards the rock.
+You can visit Guatapé with an organized day trip from Medellín (2 hours one way), but make sure to leave early, so you have a full day to explore.
+If you have more time, you can travel to Guatapé by yourself from the Terminal de Transporte Norte and stay overnight.
+There are many lovely guesthouses and it gives you the chance to leave early morning to the Guatapé rock, by local tuk tuk or foot, and enjoy the rock with less people.

 Santa Fé de Antioquia is a beautiful colonial town in the surroundings of Medellin.
 It was the first capital of the state of Antioquia and is one of the oldest cities in the region.
 Today it is on the World Heritage List of UNESCO.
 The city has countless historic churches, beautiful squares and cobbled stone streets.
 There is also one of the the oldest and longest suspension bridges in Latin America: Puente del Occidente.
 It is a lovely town to walk around and enjoy the pieceful environment.

 How to visit?
-You can opt for an organized excursion from Medellín (two hours one way) or take a local bus from Terminal de Transporte Norte.
+You can opt for an organized daytrip from Medellín (two hours one way) or take a local bus from Terminal de Transporte Norte.

 El Jardín | What to do in Medellín?

 El Jardín is one of the most beautiful villages in Antioquia and less visited than Guatapé.
 The amount of painted houses and balconies, with countless flowers, will make you speechless.
 You want to visit this town for the unique atmosphere and the many friendly local people.
 You can also spot the pretty birds, visit a coffee plantation and use the cable cars, offering views of the surroundings.
 If you have a couple of days to spend, take a nice walk to the waterfall “La Cascada La Escalera” or go horseback riding in the surroundings.